 Now you can deal with any ganache that has formed a ridge on top of the cake.
 Use a warm metal offset spatula to carefully spread that ganache from the edge back towards the centre of the cake.
 Try to keep the spatula level with the top surface of the cake, so you don’t damage the edge.
 Again, I’m not going to lie, this could take a little bit of practice to get good at, and in the meantime you may need to go back and add a bit more ganache into any little dips in the edge, and you may need to smooth back around the edges with the ganache scraper.

 It’s a good idea to check the top of the cake again with the level.
 If it isn’t level now, you should be able to build the top of the cake up a little with extra ganache, scrape around the edge and then smooth the ridge back towards the centre of the cake.
-If that didn’t fully make sense, don’t panic, I can almost guarantee that if you read it while you’re actually doing the steps, it will make a lot more sense.
-If not, tell me in the comments that I make no sense, and I’ll try and clear it up for you.
+In case that didn’t fully make sense – don’t panic, I can almost guarantee that if you read it while you’re actually doing the steps, it will make a lot more sense.
+If not, tell me in the comments that I make no sense (wouldn’t be the first time!), and I’ll try and clear it up for you.

 My cake got ripples/bumps/bulges when I covered it in fondant, what went wrong?!